noah-severyn/YamlEditorForSc4pac/README.md

-# SC4PackMan
+# YAML editor for sc4pac
-UI and tools for sc4pac
+A YAML editor for creating sc4pac metadata files.